Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Travel

-Players start in Helsinki, Finland and must end up in the destination airport provided by the game.
+The main character start in Helsinki, Finland and must end up in the destination airport provided by the game.
 Travel is possible with the purchase of a flight ticket.
 Players are also restricted to airports with-in a certain distance from their current location and all airports are in the EU.
 Players are shown a list of countries which they can travel to.

 #### Evading Capture